The following Full Page Check (FPC) or transaction browsers support a number of different metrics and features:

 The Word Wide Web Consortium (W3C) has defined a set of navigation timings that are essential to loading a web page.
 Uptrends has adopted several of those timings to measure and show in reports.
 You can show the results on a dashboard by using a custom report tile of the type Simple data list / chart and choosing from the list of W3C navigation timing data.

 Core Web Vitals and W3C navigation timings are available for your transactions as well.
-To enable these extra metrics for transaction monitoring, select Chrome with extra metrics from the Browser type drop-down in the Advanced tab in the monitor settings.
-You can find the additional metrics included in the transaction waterfall , in steps for which a waterfall has been enabled.
-(Available for Business- and Enterprise-level accounts only.)
+You can find these metrics included in the transaction waterfall for steps where the Waterfall option has been enabled.

 Load time: W3C total time or Network time

-A Full Page Check monitor or transaction monitor with the browser type with extra metrics provides the options to measure the load time based on the W3C load event or the Network time.
+A Full Page Check monitor or transaction monitor provides the options to measure the load time based on the W3C load event or the Network time.

 W3C total time